The Architecture of the Arkansas Ozarks

 The Architecture of the Arkansas Ozarks (TAOTAO) is a 1975 novel by American author Donald Harington.
 TAOTAO is an epic tale that follows six generations of "Stay Morons", beginning with its first settlers Jacob and Noah Ingledew, who travel from their native Tennessee to the Ozark region of Arkansas to found the imaginative town of Stay More.
-There are twenty chapters total in TAOTAO, each chapter opening with a pencil sketch of a building that the story builds upon.
+There are twenty chapters in TAOTAO, each chapter opening with a pencil sketch of a building that the story builds upon.
+The illustrations are by Harington.

 Plot

-The first chapter begins with a sketch of a rounded, bigeminal house (Bigeminality is a major theme in the story).
+The first chapter begins with a sketch of a rounded, bigeminal house.
 While in the Ozark region of Arkansas, the shy Jacob Ingledew meets the native Indian Fanshaw, who lives in the bigeminal house.
 The pair of them become friends, and they spend time together philosophizing on matters including the existence of God or Wahkontah.
 They also debate on who deserves to stay in the town of Stay More.
 At one point Fanshaw tells Jacob to sleep with his wife, which leads to her impregnation.
 Then Fanshaw and his woman leave Stay More after revealing to Jacob that he impregnated Fanshaw's woman.

 A clock peddler named Eli Willard, who passes by the town of Stay More sells a clock to Jacob and Noah Ingledew.
 Later, Noah contracts the frakes, a mysterious disease that causes the afflicted to lose interest and motivation in life.
 Jacob tries to cure Noah of his frakes with urine from a panther.

 Lizzie Swain and her fourteen children settle near the Ingledew brothers into a home that Jacob helps build out of trees.
 Sarah Swain, one of Lizzie Swain's daughters, marries Jacob.
 The newlywed couple move into their own bigeminal house, which Jacob also builds himself.
 But then a string of unfortunate events occur; Jacob contracts the frakes and the people of Stay More suffer through a drought.
 When rain finally arrives, it floods.

 A woman by the name of Viridiana Boatright sleeps with most of the men in Stay More.
 The men of Stay More contract the frakes and they suspect Viridiana gave them the frakes.
 Jacob becomes the governor of Arkansas, and Sarah the First Lady.
 The people of Stay More, also called Stay Morons, establish a post office so Eli Willard can communicate with its residents.
 Lum sets up a general merchandise store in Stay More too.
 The clock peddler Eli Willard struggles to sell his grooming aids to the Stay Morons, despite how idiotic he thinks them to be.
 Soon the aged Jacob passes away, and his wife Sarah dies the next day.